Leonildayyy/scraping/README.md

+# scrape
-# using requests library to extract some data
+using requests library to extract some data